mattbhenley/algorithms/README.md

 ## Search algorithms

-1. linear_search - Check each item in order until you find what you’re looking for.
+1. linear search - Check each item in order until you find what you’re looking for.

 Time Complexity:
 O(n) → the more items, the longer it takes.

+2. binary search - Works only on sorted lists — cut the list in half repeatedly.

+Time Complexity:
+O(log n) → extremely fast for large datasets.